OzzyCzech/ozzyczech.cz/content/wordpress/How to add all custom post type to main Wordpress archive.php.md

----
-title: How to add all custom post type to main Wordpress archive.php
-date: 2014-07-24
-tags: [Wordpress, PHP]
----

 # How to add all custom post type to main Wordpress archive.php

 Default archive shows only `post` type if you need show all post types just add follow code to `function.php`